 As a freelancer once I have handed in my copy it is up to my editor when they choose to run it.
 There’s no point sending demanding emails to me ranting and raving about how it makes you look bad to your client that the piece hasn’t run.
 It’s up to you to manage your clients PR expectations, not me.
 It is up to me, however, to get paid and if my piece is pay on publication then it’s also in my interests that the piece runs earlier and trust me, if it hasn’t run yet it’s not from my lack of trying.

 Editorial placement is a long term investment while an add is immediate.
 It may take a number of interactions over months before a journalist writes about your brand or your client but the reason they did was because you put that brand or product in front of them.

 I have had some folks request copy approval on my story as if I was working for them, not my editor or publisher.
 Sure, you can have copy approval if you pay me to write your story, then I’m a copywriter not a journalist and your story is advertorial not editorial.

-One young buck once tracked down my home number and rang me after 9pm to complain about a feature I had in The Bulletin magazine.
+One young buck once tracked down my home number and rang me after 9pm to complain about a feature I had in The Bulletin magazine (when it was around).
 I had spent twenty minutes on the phone to him a few weeks prior to get some background info for a story.
 The story ran, it featured his business.
 Two weeks later I ran another story that his company may have been appropriate for but I chose to write about others that were more appropriate.

 I received a tirade down the phone and my publisher received a complaint letter.
 What did he receive?
 A media blackout from me for life yet I write about the very thing he wants promoted.
 All because he thought he could control the editorial.